This post contains affiliate links. For more information, please read our disclosure policy.

 Ah, seeing these photos makes me feel so nostalgic!
-I can’t believe how four years has passed faster than a blink of an eye.
-As a child, I always wanted to visit London and back then I don’t even know what to expect apart from what I’ve seen in the movies.
-Nowadays I feel like visiting the city again because I had such a great time during my trip and I would love to revisit old memories and see what has changed (a lot, I know, but still!).
+I can’t believe how four years have passed faster than a blink of an eye.
+As a child, I always wanted to visit London, and back then, I don’t even know what to expect apart from what I’ve seen in the movies.
+Nowadays, I feel like visiting the city again because I had such a great time during my trip, and I would love to revisit old memories and see what has changed (a lot, I know, but still!).

 Anyways, when I was sixteen, I was lucky enough to have the opportunity to move to Europe to continue my studies, and though I did wish to continue it in the U.K, I couldn’t have it all.
 Also, to study in the U.K, the tuition fee is freaking expensive, so my parents said no – duh.

-That said, I will most likely visit London once again but next time, I rather go traveling through U.K and see other places because I heard that there’s more to see than the capital!
-I’m pretty stoked about the idea, it must happen sooner than later.
+That said, I will most likely visit London once again, but next time, I rather go traveling through the U.K and see other places because I heard that there’s more to see than the capital!
+I’m pretty stoked about the idea, and it must happen sooner than later.

 I’ll lay down how I applied for the U.K visa for Filipino’s in Finland below.
 But for now, please have fun looking at these black and white photos of London!

 Here's the latest travel deals we got for you

 → Save money on Airbnb.
 Use our link to sign up and you'll get $33 off your first booking and an additional $12 off if you book/buy tours and experiences from Airbnb.
 Thanks over $47 of savings!